awurthmann/Block-Sleep/README.md

 # Block-Sleep
-Blocks system from going to sleep by sending a keystroke if the specified application is running for a specified period of time (in minutes).
+Blocks system from going to sleep by sending a keystroke if the specified application is running for a specified period of time (in minutes), default is 9 hours.

 ## Legal:
 	You the executor, runner, user accept all liability.